timosalm/tap-sales-workshop/workshop/workshop/content/exercises/app-accelerators.md

-**Hi 👋! my name is Julien and I am the Developer of the Inclusion app**
+**Hi 👋! my name is Julien, and I am the Developer of the Inclusion app**

 So, the Platform team has deployed and pre-configured TAP for me and gave me Developer access.

-Now, as Julien the Dev, I have deployed my Inclusion app on the platform with one command, but how did I get here in the first place?
+Now, as a Dev, I have deployed my Inclusion app on the platform with one command, but how did I get here in the first place?
 Well, first, I have opened my IDE (Integrated Developer Environment) of choice and started coding...no...wait!
 My Software Architect team actually guided me and provided me with an Application Accelerator.